usnistgov/ndn-dpdk/iface/README.md

 This package implements the face system, which provides network interfaces (faces) that can send and receive NDN packets.
 Each face has a **ID**, a uint16 number that identifies the face.

-There are three lower layer implementations:
+There are two transport-specific implementations:

 * [EthFace](ethface/) communicates on Ethernet via DPDK ethdev.
 * [SocketFace](socketface/) communicates on Unix/TCP/UDP tunnels via Go sockets.
-* [MockFace](mockface/) is for unit testing.

 Unit tests of this package are in [ifacetest](ifacetest/) subdirectory.

 ## Face System API

 In C, public APIs are defined in term of **FaceID**.
-There are functions to query face status, and to transmit a burst of packets.
+There are functions to query face status and to transmit a burst of packets.
 Notably, there isn't a function to receive packets; instead, RxLoop type is used for receiving packets.

 In Go, **Face** type defines what methods a face must provide.